|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 SPHEROMAK THEORY OF ATOMIC ELECTRONS:

-Elsewhere on this web site it is shown that free electrons are single quantum charge spheromaks.
+Elsewhere on this web site it is shown that free electrons are single quantum charge spheromaks with a confined photon.
 A logical extension of that theory is that a hydrogen atom is a proton inside a single 1 electron spheromak.
 We need to show that is a minimum energy stable structure with a binding energy of 13.6 eV. ie:

 (free proton energy) + (free electron energy) - (hydrogen atom energy) = 13.6 eV

-Then a stable helium atom is a helium nucleus inside two stacked 1 electron spheromaks.
+Then a stable helium atom is a helium nucleus inside a two electron spheromak.
 In a He atom one quantum of negative charge moves clockwise (CW) around the common spheromak major axis and the other quantum of negative charge moves counter clockwise (CCW) around the common spheromak major axis.
+Both electrons move the same direction around the toroidal axis.
 The combined CW and CCW negative charge movement minimizes the net poloidal magnetic field which is a minimum energy state for the atom.
-These two spheromaks form a stable core for the atoms Li, Be, B, C, N, O, F
+This structure forms a stable core for the atoms Li, Be, B, C, N, O, F

-The atom Li consists of a stable 2 spheromak He electron core plus a surrounding single electron spheromak.
+The atom Li consists of a stable 2 electron spheromak core plus a surrounding single electron spheromak.

-Then the atom Be consists of the stable 2 spheromak He electron core plus two surrounding spheromaks each with one electron.
-One of these electrons moves CW and the other CCW so that the two new spheromaks cancel their poloidal magnetic fields.
+Then the atom Be consists of the stable 2 electron spheromak core plus a surrounding spheromak with 2 electrons.
+One of these electrons moves CW and the other CCW so that the two additional electrons cancel their poloidal magnetic fields.

-Then the atoms B, C, N, O consist of two multi-electron spheromaks around the stable 2 spheromak He electron core.
-As further quantum electron charges are added to the outer spheromaks the charges alternately move CW and CCW around the spheromak major axis to minimize the net poloidal magnetic field of the assembly.
-Note that the outer spheromaks are linearly larger than the inner spheromaks and hence contain less energy per quantum charge.
+Then the atoms B, C, N, O form multi-electron spheromaks around the stable 2 spheromak He electron core.
+As further quantum electron charges are added to the outer spheromak the charges alternately move CW and CCW around the spheromak major axis to minimize the net poloidal magnetic field of the assembly.
+Note that the outer spheromak is linearly larger than the inner spheromak and hence contains less energy per quantum charge.

-As the atomic number increases the radial electric field in the spheromak core increases which forces the linear size of the inner spheromaks to increase.
-At F and Ne the inner and outer spheromaks merge to form two (8 + 2) / 2 = 5 electron spheromaks.
-There is now a new stable two spheromak inner core corresponding to Ne.
-Each of these new stable inner core spheromaks has 5 electron charges.
+As the atomic number increases the radial electric field in the spheromak core increases.
+At F and Ne the inner and outer spheromaks merge.
+There is now a new stable inner core corresponding to Ne.

 At Na a new outer spheromak starts to form.

-At Mg a second outer spheromak forms cancelling the poloidal magnetic field of the other outer spheromak.
+At Mg a second electron cancels the poloidal magnetic field of the other outer spheromak.

-The atoms Al, Si, P, S consist of two concentric multi-electron spheromaks around the inner 2 spheromak core of Ne.
-The inner 2 spheromak core has the ten quantum electron charges that are associated with Ne.
-The outer spheromaks have the quantum electron charges associated with Na, Mg, Al, Si, P, S. As quantum electron charges are added to the outer spheromaks the charges alternately move CW and CCW around the major axis to minimize the net poloidal magnetic field of the assembly.
+The atoms Al, Si, P, S form a multi-electron spheromak around the inner Ne spheromak core.
+The inner spheromak core has the ten quantum electron charges that are associated with Ne.
+The outer spheromak has the quantum electron charges associated with Na, Mg, Al, Si, P, S, Cl.
+As quantum electron charges are added to the outer spheromak the charges alternately move CW and CCW around the spheromak major axis to minimize the net poloidal magnetic field of the assembly.

-At Ar the other outer spheromak merges with the other inner spheromak to form a (10 + 8) / 2 = 9 electron spheromak.
+At Ar the outer spheromak merges with the other inner spheromak to form a stable (10 + 8) = 18 electron spheromak.

-There is now a new stable pair of inner spheromaks each with 9 electrons.
+There is now a new stable inner spheromak with 18 electrons.
 This assembly is argon.

-A new pair of outer spheromaks forms starting at K which contain the electrons for elements up to Kr.
+A new outer spheromak forms starting at K which can confine the electrons for elements up to Kr.

 K, Ca, Sc, Ti, V, Cr, Mn, Fe, Co, Ni, Cu, Zn, Ga, Ge, As, Se, Br (17 members + Kr)

-At Br and Kr the inner and outer spheromaks again merge to form a stable pair of 18 electron spheromaks.
+At and Kr the inner and outer spheromaks again merge to form a stable 36 electron spheromak.

-A new pair of outer spheromaks forms starting at Rb which contain the electrons for elements up to XeRb, Sr, Y, Zr, Nb, Mo, Tc, Ru, Rh, Pd, Ag, Cd, In, Sn, Sb, Te, I (17 members + Xe)
+A new outer spheromak forms starting at Rb which contains the electrons for elements up to XeRb, Sr, Y, Zr, Nb, Mo, Tc, Ru, Rh, Pd, Ag, Cd, In, Sn, Sb, Te, I (17 members + Xe)

-At Xe the inner and outer spheromaks again merge to form a pair of single (36 + 18) / 2 = 27 electron spheromaks.
+At Xe the inner and outer spheromaks again merge to form a (36 + 18) = 54 electron spheromak.

-A new pair of outer spheromaks form starting at Cs which contain the electrons for elements up to Ra.
+A new outer spheromak forms starting at Cs which contains the electrons for elements up to Ra.

 Cs, Ba, La, Ce, Pr, Nd, Pm, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu, Hf, Ta, W, Re, Os, Ir, Pt, Au, Hg, Tl, Pb, Bi, Po, At, Rn, Fr (33 members + Ra)

-At Ra the inner and outer spheromaks merge to form a new stable pair of (54 + 34) / 2 = 44 electron spheromaks.
+At Ra the inner and outer spheromaks merge to form a new stable (54 + 34) = 88 electron spheromak.

-A new pair of outer spheromaks form starting at Ac which contain electrons for the elements:
+A new outer spheromak forms starting at Ac which contain electrons for the elements:

 Ac, Th, Pa, U, Np, Pu, Am, Cm, Bk, Cf, Es, Fm, Md, element Z= 102, Lw, element Z = 104, and heavier elements.

-Thus atomic spheromak pairs that contain in total 2, 10, 18, 36, 54 and 88 electrons are highly stable and correspond to inert gases.
+Thus atomic spheromaks that contain in total 2, 10, 18, 36, 54 and 88 electrons are highly stable and correspond to inert gases.
 In each case successive atomic number increments form new multi-electron spheromaks.

 Note that chemists refer to the groups of elements ending in an inert gas as electron "shells".
-These "shells" are in reality atomic numbers between highly stable spheromak pairs.
+These "shells" are in reality atomic numbers between highly stable spheromaks.

 As the positive charge on the nucleus increases the central electric field affecting both the inner and outer spheromaks increases.
 Hence the inner spheromak and outer spheromak dimensions both change in size as the atomic number increases.
-With increasing atomic number the inner spheromaks gets linearly larger and eventually overlap and merge with the outer spheromaks.
+With increasing atomic number the inner spheromaks and outer spheromaks eventually overlap and merge.
 The larger number of electrons in the merged spheromaks increases the spheromak winding current which corresponds to smaller spheromak Rc (inside wall radius) and Rs (outside wall radius) values.
 Hence the merged spheromaks have a reduced Rc values.

 There are two types of chemical bonding, ionic bonding and co-valent bonding.